upenn-embedded/final-project-s25-electrical-wizards/README.md

 Design considerations:

 1. Placement of sensors and electronics
+2. Sensitivity of sensor that measures contraction
+3.

 Manufacturing

 1. There won't be any special manufacturing techniques other than 3D printing and/or laser cutting an enclosure for the electronics.

-5. Software Requirements Specification (SRS)

 # Design Sketch

 ![Design Sketch](images/design_sketch.png)

+### 5. Software Requirements Specification (SRS)

 *Formulate key software requirements here.
 Think deeply on the design: What must your device do?
 How will you measure this during validation testing?
 Create 4 to 8 critical system requirements.*